-Dealing with infected wisdom teeth can be an excruciatingly painful and upsetting process.
-Wisdom teeth, also known as third molars, are the last to appear in the back of the mouth.
-Unfortunately, because of their location and potential for impaction, they are also more prone to infections and other dental disorders.
+Wisdom teeth, also known as third molars, are the last teeth to erupt in the back of your mouth, typically between the ages of 17 and 25.
+Unfortunately, they are more prone to infections and other dental disorders due to their location and potential for impaction.

-In this post, we will look at the symptoms, causes, and treatment options for infected wisdom teeth, as well as answers to frequently asked questions about this dental issue.
+In this guide, we’ll explore the symptoms, causes, and treatment options for infected wisdom teeth, along with answers to frequently asked questions about this dental issue.

 Infected Wisdom Teeth Symptoms